7. Linear Layers on Steroids

 1. Implement the class mini_dnn::backend::ReluLibxsmm which simply applies the ReLU to the input tensor in the forward function.
 Generate a ReLU kernel through LIBXSMM and use the same blocking as before.
 Verify and benchmark your implementation!

-2. Benchmark the performance of computing a linear layer followed by a ReLU through the sequential application of your mini_dnn::backend::MatmulLibxsmm.forward and mini_dnn::backend::ReluLibxsmm.forward functions.
-Use a batch size of 256, and 4,096 input and output features in your performance tests.
+2. Benchmark the performance of computing a linear layer followed by a ReLU by sequentially applying your mini_dnn::backend::MatmulLibxsmm.forward and mini_dnn::backend::ReluLibxsmm.forward functions.
+Use a batch size of 256 and 4,096 input and output features in your performance tests.

 3. Implement the class mini_dnn::backend::MatmulReluLibxsmm which fuses the application of the ReLU into the blocking loops as discussed above.
 Verify and benchmark your implementation!
 Use a batch size of 256, and 4,096 input and output features in your performance tests.